In this article, you will learn benefits of Tea Tree oil for skin & hair and effective ways to use/apply Tea Tree Oil on Skin & Hair.

 Tea tree oil has potent anti-viral and anti-fungal properties and you can apply it topically onto the skin for a number of skin conditions like acne, fungal infections of the nails, lice, scabies, athlete’s foot and ringworm.
 When it’s applied topically, it acts as a local antiseptic for cuts, abrasions, burns, insect-bites, stings, boils and many other infections and moreover it can heal your skin.

-Benefits Of Tea Tree Oil For Skin And Hair
+Benefits Of Tea Tree Oil For Skin & Hair And Ways To Use It

 There are number of ways to use tea tree oil on face, skin and hair.